 SMS performance monitoring charts are critical for account executives to have some assurance that the aviation SMS is properly implemented and performing in all organizational areas.
-Unless safety teams can measure risk management activities, there are no fact-based indicators demonstrating continuous improvement, or even at a bare minimum, the existence of a functioning SMS.
+Unless safety teams can measure risk management activities, no fact-based indicators are demonstrating continuous improvement, or even at a bare minimum, the existence of a functioning SMS.

 Safety teams and the accountable executive benefit from SMS performance monitoring dashboard charts, such as those highlighted in this article.
 These managers must regularly review organizational safety performance.
 Dashboard charts, such as these, allow managers to respond quickly to direct mitigating actions whenever substandard safety performance is detected.